 The most competitive applicants for Fulbright awards demonstrate ambassadorial qualities and a genuine interest in cultural exchange.
 It is important for candidates to be able to articulate a clear, creative, and feasible plan for their time in the United States and to explain why right now is the right time to pursue this plan and how their grant will ultimately help them achieve their personal and professional goals in the future.
 The Commission is looking for candidates who will have a multiplier effect within their U.S. and European communities and who wish to ultimately return to the European Union to share their newfound knowledge and experience after their grant has ended.

 HOW TO APPLY

 Interested applicants must complete an online application.
 The application opens on September 15 and closes at noon on December 1.
 As of 15 September, the link to the online application will be available below; we do NOT require applicants to contact us before beginning the application.
-We are currently accepting applications for the academic year of 2020-2021.

 General instructions on how to complete the online application can be viewed here.

 When filling out the initial fields of the online application, applicants MUST put “European Union” as the Program Country (country of citizenship/home country).
 By selecting “European Union” under Program Country inside the application, you’ve indicated that you’re applying for a Fulbright-Schuman award.
 Please be advised you must follow the online application instructions correctly in order to make sure your application is sent to our office and not to the Fulbright Commission in Germany (or Bangladesh).
 Receiving the automated confirmation email will only confirm that you have submitted a Fulbright application and will not specify the country/specific grant to which you submitted the application.
 Therefore, we strongly encourage you to send us an email after submitting your application to make sure that our office has received your application for the Fulbright Schuman Program.

 As part of the online application, candidates will be asked to provide the following: